Blues vs. Red Wings: Betting Trends, Odds, Advanced Stats

 Blues Advanced Stats

-- In its past 10 contests, St. Louis went over six times.
+- Five of St. Louis' past 10 outings have hit the over.

-- The Blues and their opponents combined for an average of 6.5 goals in the past 10 games, equal to the over/under set for this matchup.
+- The Blues and their opponents have combined to score an average of 6.5 goals in their last 10 games, the same as the over/under posted in this matchup.

-- In their past 10 games, the Blues are scoring 2.0 more goals per game than their season-long average.
+- During the last 10 games, the Blues and their opponents averaged 1.7 more goals than their season game score average of 8.4 goals.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.